0xPolycode/klaster-protocol-contracts/README.md

 infrastructure/chain is the app he's interacting with running on
 2. make user's life easier by allowing him to execute cross chain DeFi actions while paying for the gas with only one token on their native chain

-Our ThalamusERC20 implementation unlocks these use cases and all the heavy load is being executed by the Chainlink's CCIP messaging protocol.
+Our KlasterERC20 implementation unlocks these use cases and all the heavy load is being executed by the Chainlink's CCIP messaging protocol.

 ## Smart Contracts

-1. **[ThalamusERC20.sol](./src/assets/ThalamusERC20.sol)** - ERC20 standard implementation extended with the `rtc(...)` function.
+1. **[KlasterERC20.sol](./src/assets/KlasterERC20.sol)** - ERC20 standard implementation extended with the `rtc(...)` function.
 Using this function, token holders can hop from one chain to another and execute any transaction on the destination chain, with the bridged tokens supplied during the execution.
 Best of all, there's no need for DeFi protocols to adapt.
 We only need to have the adapter contracts deployed for any protocol we want to support as a multichain protcool and everything else works out of the box (see our example for UniV2Adapter).

 2. **[UniV2RouterAdapter.sol](./src/adapters/UniV2RouterAdapter.sol)** - An example implementation showing how easy it is to build the adapter contract for any existing protcol.
 This adapter knows how to swap tokens on UniV2 and then bridge the resulting token back to the chain from which the owner has requested the remote swap action.
 For the time being, we only deployed this adapter on [Sepolia network](https://sepolia.etherscan.io/address/0x101Cd6a6E9B436eB3c14E8454bc17d15fF6D6239).
 We executed one remote swap transaction to test this out, by swapping 1.0 TokenA for TokenB.
 The transaction was executed on the Avax Fuji Testnet which:
     1) bridged 1.0 TokenA to Sepolia using CCIP
-    2) swapped 1.0 TokenA for TokenB using the Thalamus UniV2RouterAdapter
+    2) swapped 1.0 TokenA for TokenB using the Klaster UniV2RouterAdapter
     3) bridged back the resulting TokenB amount to Avax Fuji Testnet chain

     The full cross chain swap process we executed can be [examined here](https://ccip.chain.link/tx/0x99882733405dee2411d050205850b5254c163c90ba97bf0df56ffc0f3cecc3d9).

-3. **[ThalamusGovernor.sol](./src/ThalamusGovernor.sol)** - Singleton used to create new ThalamusERC20 instances.
-It's leveraging the powers `CREATE2` opcode and allows for deploying a truly native multichain ERC20 token (ThalamusERC20) on multiple different chains in one single on-chain transaction!
+3. **[KlasterGovernor.sol](./src/KlasterGovernor.sol)** - Singleton used to create new KlasterERC20 instances.
+It's leveraging the powers `CREATE2` opcode and allows for deploying a truly native multichain ERC20 token (KlasterERC20) on multiple different chains in one single on-chain transaction!
 All the deployments on different chains will be living at the same blockchain address, which makes things easier and gives the token its global identity detached from the actual blockchain network.

 ## Optimistic Remote Transaction Call & Cross-Chain DeFi (Work in Progress)

-The next step in the development of Thalamus Protcol is the addition of 'Optimistic Remote Transaction Calls' (in the following text - ORTCs).
+The next step in the development of Klaster Protcol is the addition of 'Optimistic Remote Transaction Calls' (in the following text - ORTCs).
 This feature allows users to have all of their assets on their favorite blockchain network and interact with dApps on *all* blockchain networks without bridging their assets.